 Marijuana can be a great exercise partner and goes well into a health regime

 Going against the grain is what rebels do, and marijuana has always been part of the anti-man movement.
 But with cannabis legal in 23 states now, it is transforming.
 Today marijuana can be part of a healthy low fat, low calorie, fitness lifestyle.
+Now marijuana and exercise, all part of a healthy cannabis life.
 Gone are hanging out drinking beer and sugary drinks, watching tv and eating food….instead it is a quick run, cbd to help with inflammation, a hit of a vape and a salad before a solid night’s sleep!

 Scientists discovered in the 90s humans, and all vertebrate animals, have a naturally occurring system of receptors built to receive the active compounds in cannabis as well as similar compounds our bodies produce naturally.
 That is why we get “high” and why medical marijuana is effective for so many conditions.

 Why even Muscle & Fitness magazine did an article about the benefits.

 Yale research scientist, professor and engineering director, Alyssa L. Siefert, has written extensively on the subject and shared her enthusiasm with us: